MahindaMK/A-toolset-for-unsupervised-assessment-of-learning-outcomes/README.md

 These plots can be found in Figure 1 in the paper.

 ## How to runthe code and produce results
 The first run of the codes should be the calculation of distance ratios from the individual-level maps to the group-level maps considering the whole data sample.
-However, running this code has been commented on and kept in the latter part of the master `run` file for simplicity in the computation because this may take several minutes.
-These distance ratio results have been saved in "data" because they are used in the subsequent analyses.

-All other files are called in the master `run` file, as they simply produce the results presented in the paper.
-It is worth mentioning that in this study, analyses are connected - one code's output is used as an input for another code.
+Running this code may take several minutes.
+These distance ratio results have already been saved in "data" because they are used in the subsequent analyses.
+This is because of showing the calculation of other analyses.
+In this study, analyses are connected - one code's output is used as an input for another code.
 Therefore needed result files are stored in "data" and loaded in the corresponding codes.